-With easy highway access and the helpful flexibility of online education, the Rasmussen College – Topeka campus is a great place to continue your education, with students and staff excited to welcome you.
+With easy highway access and the helpful flexibility of online education, the Rasmussen University – Topeka campus is a great place to continue your education, with students and staff excited to welcome you.
 The Topeka campus location is centrally located and easy to get to, just off of Interstate 70, on the west side of the city.

 Bucholz says his motivator is seeing successful outcomes for students.
 “We have student-focused core values, and our campus is designed to focus on our students’ success,” Bucholz says.

 What is the history of Rasmussen University and the Topeka campus?

 Rasmussen University has been helping students prepare for successful careers for over 118 years.
 Since originally opening its doors as the Rasmussen Practical School of Business in Stillwater, Minnesota in 1900, the University has expanded in its mission to prepare students with career-focused degrees and comprehensive support.
 Today, Rasmussen University has campus locations across the Midwest and Florida.
 Both the Topeka and Kansas City/Overland Park campuses opened in February 2013.